Two Paths

 That’s what I mean by state.
 And when you bring that quality — or its absence — to AI collaboration, the AI doesn’t moderate it.
 It magnifies it.

 Here’s the dynamic in practice.
 When you sit down to work with an AI system and you’re scattered — bouncing between competing priorities, running on sleep debt, carrying unresolved tension from an earlier conversation — the AI will produce output that reflects the fragmentation of your input.
 The prompts will be unclear.
 The outputs will be loosely formed.
-And here’s the part that matters most: you’ll accept them anyway, because in a scattered state you don’t have the discriminating capacity to evaluate what you’re receiving.
+You’ll accept them anyway, because in a scattered state you don’t have the discriminating capacity to evaluate what you’re receiving.
 The output feels like it’s helping because it’s producing something, filling the space, generating motion.
 But it’s producing the shape of your own confusion back to you, and you’re mistaking it for signal.

 The inverse is equally true, and this is where the real leverage lives.
 When you come to AI collaboration with clarity — a settled sense of what you’re trying to accomplish, why it matters, and what you’re not willing to compromise — the AI becomes extraordinarily useful.
 Not because the tool changed, but because you changed what you’re directing it toward.
 You can see the difference between a response that actually serves the goal and one that merely sounds like it does.
 You can push back on a confident-sounding answer when your own judgment tells you something is off.
 You can use AI to explore and then return to yourself to decide.